Rent safe and private dog parks hosted by locals

 Take a look at some of our articles on teaching basic cues below.
 Be sure to start training in a quiet environment and work up to greater distractions slowly over time.
 As you and your dog grow together, you'll be able to pursue more advanced training if you like!

-You can read more in our complete puppy training guide!
+You can read more about positive reinforcement training in our complete puppy training guide!
 All the information is applicable to Golden Retrievers.

 Trainer Review of this Article